vijaysutrave/TODO-List/README.md

-# MyNewRepo
+# TODO-List
-Repository for a Simple TODO LIST
+A Simple TODO LIST
 - Type in your todo to get started
 - Click on check box to checking off the todo
 - Use the tabs to switch between todos